- ACRONYMS AND DEFINITIONS

 - NPH properties

 - NPH insulin is an intermediate-acting insulin that can be used as a basal insulin.
-Newer long-acting insulin analogs have largely supplanted NPH insulin as first-line basal insulins, but NPH remains the most affordable insulin available at $25/vial, and it is therefore still an important option for patients without insurance and/or those who are cost sensitive.
+Newer long-acting insulin analogs have largely supplanted NPH as first-line basal insulins, but NPH remains the most affordable insulin available at $25/vial and is, therefore, still an important option for patients without insurance and/or those who are cost-sensitive.

-- When initiating NPH insulin, it's important to understand how its pharmacokinetic properties differ from other basal insulins.
-Long-acting insulins provide a steady-state of insulin that does not have a peak.
+- When using NPH, it's essential to understand how its pharmacokinetic properties differ from other basal insulins.
+Long-acting insulins provide a steady state of insulin that does not have a peak.
 NPH insulin has a peak effect that occurs between 4 - 10 hours after dosing.
 Because of this, NPH carries a higher risk of hypoglycemia.
-The duration of effect of NPH is around 16 - 20 hours which is shorter than the long-acting insulins that have a duration of 24+ hours.
-This means NPH often has to be dosed twice daily to achieve sustained control over a 24-hour period.
+In addition, NPH's duration of effect is around 16 - 20 hours, which is shorter than the 24+ hours seen with long-acting insulins.
+This means NPH often has to be dosed twice daily to achieve sustained control over 24 hours.

 - Important points about NPH dosing

-- NPH is a suspension, and it is important that it is properly resuspended before dosing.
-Failure to properly resuspend NPH will result in dosing irregularities.
-Both the vials and the pens contain directions on how to resuspend each product.
+- NPH is a suspension, and it must be resuspended before dosing.
+Failure to resuspend NPH properly can result in dosing irregularities.
+The vials and the pens contain directions on how to resuspend each product.
 NPH should appear uniformly white and cloudy after proper resuspension.

-- Since NPH has a peak effect, it is important that patients keep the timing of their injections and meals consistent in order to help prevent hypoglycemia.
-Patients should also try to keep their meals uniform in size and carbohydrate content.
+- Since NPH has a peak effect, patients should keep the timing of their injections and meals consistent to help prevent hypoglycemia.
+Patients should also try to consume meals that are uniform in size and carbohydrate content.

 - Twice-daily NPH